 Nice!
 Our camera captured the 1st image of #wildlife using the new I-90 overcrossing east of @SnoqualmiePass!
 This coyote safely crossed the highway, avoiding traffic, anvils, ACME rockets & roadrunners!
 Excited to see what other species cross! pic.twitter.com/aQqnG0m9Wa— Washington State DOT (@wsdot) December 6, 2018

 Still to come is fencing near the corridor that will help guide animals onto the overpass, and buffer car noise coming from below.

 The $6.2 million project is the first in an ambitious plan to make Washington’s interstate more critter friendly, reports Eli Francovich at The Spokesman-Review.
-In total, 20 such overpasses will dot the roadway, in addition to underpasses that are also being added to the interstate.
+One more overpass is planned on the I-90 Snoqualmie Pass East, along with additional bridges and large culverts under the highway.
 Having both kinds of animal infrastructure is important, since some species are more likely to go over bridges, while some prefer tunnels, explains Hester for Atlas Obscura.
 One study even found that male bears tended to use underpasses, while females and cubs stayed on top.

 Researchers pinpointed this crossing on I-90 as an important one for animals, especially herds of elk, who move out of the mountains to lower elevation when winter hits.